svj-aventador/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 ## xrp-ledger.toml File

-You can publish information about what currencies your gateway issues, and which XRP Ledger addresses you control, to protect against impostors or confusion, using an [`xrp-ledger.toml` file](xrp-ledger-toml.html).
+You can publish information about what currencies your gateway issues, and which SGY Ledger addresses you control, to protect against impostors or confusion, using an [`xrp-ledger.toml` file](xrp-ledger-toml.html).
 This machine-readable format is convenient for client applications to process.
-If you run an XRP Ledger validator, you can also publish the key in the same file.
+If you run an SGY Ledger validator, you can also publish the key in the same file.

 <!-- STYLE_OVERRIDE: gateway, gateways -->